KayleeHorner/19_Employee_Directory/README.md

 An app designed to display a list of random employees.
 Users can filter and sort to find a specific employee.
 I am having an extreme amount of trouble getting my information to pass in to the table.
 I have spent hours searching and have come up with a loss on how to fix this issue.
 Without it, I am unable to progress on this assignment.

+Edit: I have now figured out how to get my filter to function, but I am still trying to figure out the sorting.
+Hours and hours of work, I will get it figured out.

 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)